thejohncrafter/JDSL/README.md

 Ce projet a été abandonné, mais vous pouvez quand même l'utiliser si vois voulez ;) !

-This project has been abandoned, but you can us it fi you want ;) !
+This project has been abandoned, but you can us it if you want ;) !